Sponsor: Providence Health & Services (other)

 Planned enrollment: 92

-Goal: Evaluate whether adding the oral galectin‑3 inhibitor GB1211 to pembrolizumab improves objective response compared with pembrolizumab plus placebo in metastatic melanoma or recurrent/metastatic head and neck squamous cell carcinoma (HNSCC).
+Goal: Evaluate whether adding the oral galectin‑3 inhibitor GB1211 to pembrolizumab improves objective response compared with pembrolizumab plus placebo in advanced metastatic melanoma and recurrent/metastatic head and neck squamous cell carcinoma (HNSCC).

-Patients: Adults (≥18 years) with unresectable or metastatic melanoma (including mucosal or unknown primary) or HNSCC with progression during or after platinum-based chemotherapy.
-Prior anti‑PD‑1/PD‑L1 is allowed if ≥6 months since last dose with documented progression; treatment‑naïve melanoma allowed.
-ECOG 0–2, anticipated survival >12 weeks, no active autoimmune disease (except thyroiditis or vitiligo), no untreated brain metastases, no recent systemic therapy, adequate hematologic and hepatic function, and no active infections (HIV, HBV, HCV excluded).
+Patients: Adults (≥18) with unresectable or metastatic melanoma (including mucosal or unknown primary) or HNSCC with progression during/after platinum chemotherapy.
+Prior anti‑PD‑1/PD‑L1 allowed if last dose ≥6 months and radiographic progression documented; treatment‑naïve melanoma permitted.
+ECOG 0–2, life expectancy >12 weeks, no active autoimmune disease (exceptions: thyroiditis, vitiligo), no untreated brain metastases, no recent systemic anticancer therapy, and adequate hematologic and organ function.
+Key exclusions include prior galectin antagonist, active infection, Child‑Pugh C hepatic impairment, need for supraphysiologic steroids, and unresolved immune‑mediated toxicities.

-Design: Randomized, double-blind, placebo-controlled Phase II, stratified by diagnosis (melanoma vs OHN/HNSCC) and number of prior systemic therapies.
-Allocation 1:1 to experimental combination vs control.
-Planned enrollment 92.
+Design: Randomized, double‑blind, placebo‑controlled, phase II study with stratification by diagnosis (melanoma vs oral/head and neck cancer) and number of prior systemic therapies.
+Allocation is 1:1 to experimental combination or control.
+Planned follow‑up for efficacy and safety through approximately 63 weeks.

 Treatments: Experimental arm: GB1211 400 mg orally twice daily plus standard pembrolizumab.
 Control arm: matching oral placebo twice daily plus standard pembrolizumab.
-GB1211 (selvigaltin) is a selective, orally bioavailable small‑molecule inhibitor of galectin‑3, a lectin implicated in immune suppression, tumor progression, and resistance to checkpoint blockade.
-Preclinical data show reversal of galectin‑3–mediated inhibition of PD‑1/PD‑L1 interactions and antitumor activity.
-Early human experience includes favorable tolerability in healthy volunteers and exploratory oncology combinations suggesting activity at 100 mg BID; definitive controlled efficacy data in cancer are not yet established.
+GB1211 (selvigaltin) is a selective small‑molecule inhibitor of galectin‑3, a lectin implicated in tumor immune evasion, fibrosis, and modulation of checkpoint efficacy.
+Preclinical data show reversal of galectin‑3–mediated interference with PD‑1/PD‑L1 interactions and antitumor immune enhancement.
+Early clinical experience has demonstrated acceptable tolerability in healthy volunteers and preliminary safety and activity signals in small oncology cohorts when combined with checkpoint blockade; definitive efficacy in controlled oncology studies has not yet been established.
+Pembrolizumab is a standard anti‑PD‑1 antibody used across melanoma and HNSCC.

-Outcomes: Primary: Overall response rate by imaging from randomization until first documented progression (up to 63 weeks).
-Secondary: paired tumor galectin‑3 expression changes (screening and Day 68); longitudinal characterization of myeloid-derived suppressor cells as a predictive biomarker (to Day 85); frequency of immune‑mediated adverse events (through week 63); immunologic activity including CD4+ memory phenotype, CD8+ effector phenotype, and tumor‑specific T cells (around Day 85).
+Outcomes: Primary: Overall response rate by imaging from randomization to first documented progression, assessed up to 63 weeks.
+Secondary: Changes in tumor galectin‑3 expression in paired biopsies (screening and day 68); characterization of myeloid‑derived suppressor cells over time as a predictive biomarker; frequency of immune‑mediated adverse events; immunologic activity measures including CD4+ memory phenotype T cells, CD8+ effector phenotype T cells, and tumor‑specific T cells at protocol‑specified time points (notably day 85).

 Inclusion Criteria: